thenumbernine/zeta-lua/zeta/README.txt

 		- close-range guy
 		- things that fly back and forth maybe
 		- maybe some kind of shooter

-VETOED list:
-- screen base spawning
-	- first i tried spawn and remove based on spawninfo.  enemies would disappear if they walked too far from their start.
-	- then i did spawn by spawninfo, remove by object.  if you lure an enemy too far from their home to kill them, they reappear.  this is frustrating.
-	- finally i'm going back to metroid/castlevania/cavestory-styled rooms
-- don't use 'spawnclass' as a class shortcut to register classes that are spawned. to execute the spawn code, all the class will have to be require()'d somewhere in one spot anyways it's better to list the names in 'spawnTypes' than have everything being required
-- don't separating playerLook vs canCarry.  set an item down by a terminal, and try to pick it up again. item system options:
-		- carrying items (spelunky / current system)
-			pros:
-			- most flexible
-			cons:
-			- using 'a' for run and use item means ... you can't run / always run when using an item
-			- need terminal/savepoint button *and* object button, or else objects can get stuck if you put them down by terminals
-				- for the record, spelunky was like this too.  one button for items, up for doors
-			- item order is never the same (can be fixed)
-			- have to have your hands empty to pick something up
-			- when you pick something up, it switches your inventory
-		- touch to get (metroid)
-			pros:
-			- most simple
-			cons:
-			- no easy way to switch between and use individual items
-			- need a distinct weapon for throwing objects
-		- push 'interact' button to to pick up (cave story)
-			- just like metroid style, but with an extra button to get things item overhaul:
-		- touch/interaact to pick everything up -- no carrying
-		- left/right switches weapons only.  one weapon is 'throw grenades' -- only if you have grenades.
-		- canCarry only operates with a powerup: carry gloves, used for story stuff
-		- separate inventory screen for using non-weapon objects (this means no more 'take the keycard out to open the door')

 buttons:
 	- up/down to aim, left/right to move